Yellow Nutsedge Control

 Keith's Pro Tips

-"Yellow nutsedge is most effectively treated before the tubers start to develop in mid-summer.
+"Yellow nutsedge is most effectively treated before the tubers develop in mid-summer.
 That means using selective sedge herbicides like Sedgehammer earlier in the season.
 Herbicide treatments aren't as effective once yellow nutsedge is big, spreading by rhizomes and developing tubers."

 Yellow Nutsedge Control: How To Get Rid of Yellow Nutsedge